Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models

 \subsection{Portfolio Optimization Under Autonomous Factor Search}

-Motivated by the LLM-powered evolutionary factor search introduced above, EFS as our proposed framework incorporates autonomous factor discovery into portfolio optimization.
-It leverages LLMs for both the generation of new alpha factors and the construction of sparse, adaptive portfolios.
-The end-to-end process consists of two main stages: (1) \textbf{Factor Library Warmup}, and (2) \textbf{Iterative Factor Evolution and Portfolio Construction}.
+The overall framework of EFS is illustrated in Fig.~\ref{fig:framework}.
+The alpha factor search pipeline proceeds in four stages: (1) factor library warmup, (2) prompt design, (3) iterative evaluation and refinement, and (4) sparse portfolio construction.
+The first three stages cooperate to evolve a high-quality, non-redundant factor pool, while the fourth stage uses the resulting pool to construct the sparse portfolio.
+The high-level portfolio construction is described here; the factor weight allocation that further accounts for inter-factor redundancy is elaborated in Section~\ref{sec:weight_allocation}.

-\textbf{1.
-Factor Library Warmup.} We begin with a set of seed alpha factors from basic factors shown in Table-\ref{tab:factor_library}, denoted as $\{\bm{f}_1, \bm{f}_2, \ldots, \bm{f}_k\}$.
-During the warmup phase, each factor is evaluated across an initial look-back window to collect performance statistics, such as RankIC and cumulative wealth, to provide the initial guidance for the subsequent LLM-driven search, which forms the knowledge base for evolution.
-Under the condition of sufficient backtesting history, we can optionally apply preliminary LLM-driven searches based on historical performance in this phase, which generates simple refined variants of the seed factors.
+\textit{1) Factor Library Warmup.} We begin with a set of seed alpha factors $\{f_1, f_2, \ldots, f_k\}$ as the initial factor library.
+In practice, we adopt handcrafted popular factor pools such as Alpha101~\cite{kakushadze2016101formulaicalphas} or Alpha158~\cite{yang2020qlibaiorientedquantitativeinvestment}, since the quality of initialization is important in alpha factor search~\cite{anjb-bq76-24}.
+During warmup, each seed factor is evaluated across an initial look-back window to collect RankIC and cumulative wealth statistics, forming the knowledge base that guides the subsequent LLM-driven search.

-\textbf{2.
-Prompt Design.} To guide LLMs in generating high-quality alpha factors, we construct prompts that combine strict task definitions with dynamic evaluation feedback.
-The system prompt defines the role, formatting, constraints, and valid transformation actions (e.g., mutation, crossover), ensuring functional correctness and semantic control.
-Meanwhile, the user prompt provides recent top-performing factors and their anonymized performance metrics (e.g., RankIC, Sharpe), offering grounded context without exposing any raw data such as tickers or timestamps.
+\textit{2) Prompt Design.} Prompts are critical when we use LLMs to iteratively improve the quality of alpha factors in the library.
+In the EFS framework, prompts combine strict task definitions with dynamic feedback.
+The system prompt defines the role, formatting, constraints, and valid transformation actions (e.g., mutation, crossover).
+The user prompt provides recent top-performing factors and their anonymized performance metrics (e.g., RankIC, Sharpe) without exposing raw data such as tickers or timestamps.